-The "Cell line and DNA Biobank from patients affected by Genetic Diseases" is situated at the "Diagnosi Pre-Postnatale Malattie Metaboliche" Laboratory, part of the Neuroscience Department of G. Gaslini Institute and has been operating since 1975.
+The "Cell line and DNA Biobank from patients affected by Genetic Diseases" is situated at the "Laboratorio di genetica molecolare e biobanche", Istituto Giannina Gaslini and has been operating since 1975.

 The Biobank has constantly provided an essential service to the scientific community by establishing, analysing, banking, and distributing cell cultures and DNAs derived from patients affected by rare genetic diseases.

-At present, the Biobank is part of the Telethon Genetic Biobank Network, which is constituted by 10 Italian Biobanks.
+At present, the Biobank is part of the Telethon Network of Genetic Biobanks, which is constituted by 11 Italian Biobanks.

 The clinical data concerning the patients are collected in a continuously updated biobank database.